Inside Pomodoro ® Primer for Magic Makers:

 Remember, systems are a spell.

-For work interruptions, I like to let those around me know I will be A.W.A.Y. which is a handy acronym for the following steps I take before working:
+I like to let those around me know I will be A.W.A.Y. while working.
+It’s a handy acronym for the following steps I take before working:

 Aware – Make those around you aware that you will be unavailable.